paul-hammant/tbd/content/vcs-choices/index.md

 Github for Git came along with the concepts of forks and had a rudimentary 'code review' built in from 2008[![](/images/ext.png)](https://github.com/blog/42-commit-comments).
-From that moment it was clear that to compete with Github your would need integrated code-review functionality, and Perforce didn't have one.
+From that moment it was clear that to compete with Github your would need integrated code-review functionality, and Perforce did not have one.
 Later though, the Perforce people, in partnership with GitLab would launch a portal capability for Perforce that included code review.
 It is a VM appliance that interoperates with the canonical 'p4d' server daemon.
 Not all existing Perforce licensees have installed it.